Vengatesan-K/Vengatesan-K/README.md

 ![Black Green Modern Digital Marketing Open to Work LinkedIn Banner (6)](https://github.com/Vengatesan-K/Youtube-Data-Harvesting-and-Warehousing/assets/128688827/86b8f303-5ff1-404f-90e0-53d1a9d08dd9)

-- 👨🏻‍💻 I'm currently working on predicting future outcomes using current trends and converting complex issues into actionable insights.
+- 👨🏻‍💻 Currently working on predicting future outcomes using current trends and converting complex issues into actionable insights.
 - 📖 Learning about **Machine Learning** and using it to forecast predictions.

 - 👀 Seeking opportunities to collaborate on projects involving **Data science and Data analysis.**